When the service was over, a church visitor came up to the front to receive prayer. It was her very first visit to the church.

 She allowed me to pray with her before she left.

 The following week, she returned to our church.
-God had answered her prayer.
+She sought me out to tell me that our God had answered her prayer.

-You can’t assume the stranger will be comfortable with you praying for them in public.
+You cannot assume the church visitor will be comfortable praying for them in public.

-You can’t assume that the church visitor would even want you to pray for them.
+You cannot assume that the church visitor would even want you to pray for them.

 The key is asking permission to pray for them and with them.